Get heatindex

 heatindex

-software package is in beta release and has not been finalized.
-The structure and parameters of the package are subject to change pending the review of the paper.
+software package is in beta release as version 0.0.2 and has not been finalized.
+The structure and parameters of the package are subject to change pending the review of the paper on the heat index and the paper on the wet-bulb temperature.

 The heatindex

-, which calculates the heat index following the simpler and faster algorithm described by this paper.
+function calculates the heat index following the simpler and faster algorithm described by this paper.
+The wetbulb

 heatindex